-Cloud Free Night is a non-profit online weather forecast information service, for the benefit of the Australian and New Zealand astronomy community.
+Cloud Free Night is an online weather forecast information service, for the benefit of the Australian and New Zealand astronomy community.
 It is unique in offering a comparison of the widely available forecasts from the United States GFS global model with higher resolution forecasts from the Australian Bureau of Meteorology ACCESS model.
 The Cloud Free Night website has also been optimised for mobile devices.

 How can I access all this information?Cloud Free Night has multiple levels of access to information on the website: Public (free/no login required), Member (free/login required) and Supporter (contribution/login required).
 What's available in myCFN? presents a summary of the products/functionality available with these levels of access.
 Login is via myCFN for a personalised CFN experience with Member or Supporter access.
 Existing Public (or new) Cloud Free Night users are encouraged to complete the Feedback Survey.
 You will be registered for myCFN (personalised CFN experience) and rewarded with one month of (no obligation) Supporter access to all features.
 This is the best way to appreciate the value of all the features in Cloud Free Night.